sveltejs/kit/documentation/docs/03-routing.md

 }
 ```

-During client-side navigation, SvelteKit will load this data using `fetch`, which means that the returned value must be serializable as JSON.
+During client-side navigation, SvelteKit will load this data from the server, which means that the returned value must be serializable using [devalue](https://github.com/rich-harris/devalue).

 #### Actions